 For example, if you want to improve your lead skills, you can concentrate on melody, riffs and lead topics.
 Regardless of which path you choose, you will experience a lot of interactive learning with the animated fingerboard from Yousician.

-The bundle positions are marked in color to show them the correct grip and change depending on whether you play the grade correctly or incorrectly.
-Positive feedback such as "good" and "perfect" appear when you play the right grade at the right time.
+The fret positions are colour-coded to show you the correct fingering and change depending on whether you play the note correctly or incorrectly.
+Positive feedback such as "Good" and "Perfect" appears when you play the correct note at the right time.

-At the end of each mission, one or two songs usually have to be played to successfully complete this chapter.
-If you play this well, collect points that can bring you up in the Yousician ranking.
-This promotes competition and motivates to practice.
+At the end of each mission, one or two songs usually need to be played to successfully complete this chapter.
+If you play these well, you will earn points that can move you up in the Yousician leaderboard.
+This promotes competition and motivates practice.

-To improve your performance, the songs can first be played in practice mode, in which you can adapt the pace and repeat sections.
-In performance mode you can then see how your score rises.
+To improve your performance, the songs can initially be played in practice mode, where you can adjust the tempo and repeat sections.
+In performance mode, you can then see how your score increases.

-Yousician offers over 1,000 lessons when all missions, tasks and levels have been completed.
+Yousician offers over 1,000 lessons when all missions, tasks, and levels are completed.

-The course path from Simply Guitar works similar to that of Yousician, but is a little easier.
-In the "courses" menu there are episodes of different difficulty.
+The course path of Simply Guitar works similarly to that of Yousician, but is designed to be somewhat simpler.
+In the "Courses" menu, episodes of varying difficulty can be found.

 There are two places on the course path of Simply Guitar: the lead path in blue and the chord path in pink.
 The lead path focuses on melodies, riffs and lead game techniques, while the chord path treats chords and impact patterns.